 Several cookware lines have appeared on the market in recent years that market themselves as “green.”
 In most cases, they are metal-based pans with a ceramic-like coating.
 The nonstick coating is allegedly free of PTFE and PFOA.
-Unfortunately, my own experience with one of these products was not a good one.
-Even when following the manufacturer’s recommendations for care, the nonstick coating wore off quickly.
-Apparently, durability for this type of product is a common problem.
+Unfortunately, durability for this type of product is a common problem.
+Even when following the manufacturer’s recommendations for care, the nonstick coating can wear off quickly.

 - Look for cookware that is long lasting, safe to use, and reliable.

 - Familiarize yourself with which types of cookware are best suited for which types of cooking.